StevenTammen/bibledocs.org/content/about-the-site/frequently-asked-questions/index.md

 Compared to [Ichthys](https://ichthys.com/), say, this website has a bit more interface sparkle.
 I have taken care to keep content pages entirely text-centric with no unnecessary interface distractions; the shininess most assuredly *does not* take away from the content.
 Most of the more complicated interface bits show up on the home page, which has some fancier content sectioning and grids of image links.

-The idea behind this is not any sort of "marketing-first" approach (this sort of thing makes me completely nauseous when I encounter it on other Christian websites -- all style and no substance), but simply to use modern web design so that the interface does not present a stumbling block to anyone.
+The idea behind this is not any sort of "marketing-first" approach (this sort of thing makes me completely nauseous when I encounter it on other Christian websites---all style and no substance), but simply to use modern web design so that the interface does not present a stumbling block to anyone.
 Put simply, for better or worse, some people are put off by a website that is "too 1990s," so I have just made the website look more like most other modern websites.

 People who don't care about interface (i.e., the people that would be fine with a home page containing nothing but lists of links embedded in text) aren't going to care either way, but making things shinier will work out better for people who do care more about interface.
 The idea here is more or less along the lines of "being all things to all people" (compare 1 Corinthians 9:19-23).